Ecodev/gims/docs/content/glossary.rst

 .. glossary::

-    survey
-        A list of questions to be distributed to several countries.

-    question
-        Questions can optionally be categorized with filters.

-    questionnaire
-        Contains the answers to a survey for a specific country.
-They have a status indicating whether the questionnaire is being answered, completed, validated, or published.
-A published questionnaire is publicly available to anyone.

-    filter
+    editor
+        Person given the access rights to create and edit a survey, questionnaire, filter, etc.

+    filter(s)
         Filters are a way to categorize data, and also to organize them, more generally.
 They may be used in combination with rules to compute things.

-    filterSet
+    filter set(s)
-        FilterSets are a way to group filters together for convenience.
-It does not have any special semantics.
-It is only to be able to easily select a group of well-known filters.
+        FilterSets are a way to group a series of filters together and facilitate their selection.
+You can see it as a "folder".

-    part
-        Defines a part of geographical region.
-Typically urban, rural and total parts.

     geoname
-        A geographical region.
-Usually the same as a country, but could also be something smaller (such as cities).
+        A geographical region, typically a country.
+It can also be a smaller spatial entity such as a city.

-    rule
+    GLASS
+        This acronym stands for the "Global Analysis and Assessment of Sanitation and Drinking-Water"; a project piloted by WHO (see the `GLASS home page <http://www.who.int/water_sanitation_health/glaas/en/>`_)

+    JMP
+        This acronym stands for the "Joint Monitoring Programme for water supply and sanitation" which is carried out by WHO and UNICEF (see the `wssinfo.org website <http://www.wssinfo.org>`_).

+    NSA
+        This acronym stands for "National Sector Agency".
+They provide information on the level of *access* to facilities.

+    NSO
+        This acronym stands for "National Statistics Offices".
+They provide information on the level of *use* of facilities.
+This data gathered via national surveys and censuses is the one used by the JMP.

+    part(s)
+        Defines a zone within a geographical entity (typically a country) such as *urban* and *rural* areas.
+The *total* or *national* part corresponds to the entire geographical entity (ie. country).

+    question(s)
+        Questions can be of different types: numeric (absolute or relative), text, choice and users.
+They can be categorized with filters.

+    questionnaire(s)
+        Contains the answers to a survey for a specific country.
+They have a status indicating whether the questionnaire is being answered (new), completed, validated, or published.
+A published questionnaire is publicly available to anyone.

+    reporter
+        Person given the access rights to answer questions for a specific questionnaire.

+    rule(s)
         A rule is a way to customize computing with handcrafted formulas.

+    survey(s)
+        A list of questions to be distributed to several countries in the form of questionnaires.

+    validator
+        Person given the access rights to validate the answers filled in for a specific questionnaire.